How To Use The Service

 You will be able to apply for properties through Tandridge HomeChoice if you are a housing applicant and have registered on the housing register.
-To join the housing register, complete an online application form by clicking register here.
+To join the housing register, please complete this online registration form.

-After completeing your application form you will need to provide the following by uploading the documents through your account:
+After completing your application form you will need to provide the following by uploading the documents through your account:

-Proof of identity for all household members (e.g. passports, birth certificates)
+Proof of identity for all household members (passports, birth certificates)

-Proof of current address (e.g. recent utility bill)
+Proof of current address (such as recent utility bill)

-Evidence of your right to reside in the UK if you are not a British Citizen (e.g. passport & other relevant Home Office documentation)
+Evidence of your right to reside in the UK if you are not a British Citizen (passport, visa & other relevant Home Office documentation)

-You can do this on page 17 "Required documents" of the Social housing application or using the "Upload/Review documents" Link on your my account summary page.
+You can do this on page 17 "Required documents" of the Social housing application or using the "Upload/Review documents" link on your my account page.

 Firstly click "Select one or more files to upload" and select the relevant document or drag and drop the file into the relevant box.
 Following this you will need to select the document type from the dropdown box for example "Proof of ID".
 Finally click "Upload" to submit your documents.